yaremenko8/MoodTracker-EMI/speaker notes/Slide 2.md

 and they are diverse in age, income and relationship status.
 Almost all of them have either Depression, Addiction, OCD, PTSD, Anxiety or Eating disorders.
 They comprise 1% to 6% of the adult population in these countries.

-Easilly reached via their healthcare provider and recommendation systems.
+They're easilly reached via their healthcare provider and recommendation systems.
+The segment is under heavy monitoring.

 -----------------------------------------------------